-Grief occurs as a result of a loss of something that’s valuable to us.
+Grief occurs as a result of the loss of something that’s valuable to us.
 It may be the loss of our health, a loved one, a pet, a job, a relationship, anything.
 Humans display a range of interesting behaviors while experiencing grief.

 A popular theory describing the stages of grief was put forward by psychiatrist Elisabeth Kubler-Ross in her book On Death and Dying.
 She worked with terminally ill patients and observed some common patterns in their behavior.

-Later, she noted that the same patterns of behaviour could be seen in the relatives of terminally ill patients.
+Later, she noted that the same patterns of behavior could be seen in the relatives of terminally ill patients.
 She went on to extend her model to grief in general and not just the grief of a person facing imminent death.

 It’s from her work that the famous five stages of grief are derived.
 These five stages are Denial, Anger, Bargaining, Depression and Acceptance.